RedHatProductSecurity/security-data-guidelines/docs/vex-alpha-details.md

 ## Product Tree Section
+The product tree section of VEX files includes the most significant changes between legacy VEX files and the new alpha VEX files.

 ### Branch Removal
 In the product tree section of a VEX file, legacy VEX files use to nest `product_name` objects under `product_family` branches and `product_version` objects under `architecture` branches, depending on the fix status of each.
 The new alpha VEX files remove any branch nesting.
 All `product_name` and `product_version` objects will only be nested under the parent `vendor` branch.